viliusddd/habtrack/habtrack/README.md

-# habtrack
+## habtrack Habbit Tracker 🏸

-Habbit tracking web application, made using vue.js
+Habbit tracking web application, made using vue.js. habtrack is app that helps you create and maintain good habbits.

+Available functions:

+- add, remove or archive habbit;
+- differentiate habbits by the color;
+- add optional comment for each habbit each day

 ## Project Setup